vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_2/Node_Express_and_Development.md

 Hyper text transfer protocol.
 A protocol that is defined for machines to communicate.
 Specifically for websites, it is the most common way for your website's frontend to talk to it's backend.&#x20;

+Some code that follows the HTTP Protocol and is able to communicate with clients(browsers/mobile apps). think of it to be similarto the call app in your phone Which lets you communicate with your friends.

+> **HTTP Protocol** : In the end, it's the cient throwing some information at the server.
+>
+> Server doing something with that information Server responding back with the final result.&#x20;
+>
+> Think of them as functions, where :&#x20;
+>
+> 1. Arguments are something the client sends.
+>
+> 2. Rather than calling a function using its name, the client uses a url.
+>
+> 3. Rather than the function body, the server does something witht he request.
+>
+> 4. Rather than the function returning a value, the server responds with some data.

+`What heppens if I go to Google.com and press Enter?`

+things that heppen in your browser after you fire this request&#x20;

+1. Browser parses the url

+2. Does a DNS Lookup(Converts Google.com to IP).

+3. Extablishes a connection tot he IP(does handshake...)

+`What is DNS Resolution`

+URLs are just like contacts in your phone.
+In the end, they mao to an IP. if you ever buy a URL of your own, you will need to point it tothe ip of your server.&#x20;

 ### 2.